 Selected soil samples have been tested to determine their consolidation and collapse potential, in accordance with ASTM D-2435.
 The testing apparatus is designed to accept either natural or remolded samples in a one-inch high ring, approximately 2.416 inches in diameter.
 Each sample is then loaded incrementally in a geometric progression and the resulting deflection is recorded at selected time intervals.
 Porous stones are in contact with the top and bottom of the sample to permit the addition or release of pore water.
 The samples are typically inundated with water at an intermediate load to determine their potential for collapse or heave.
-The results of the consolidation testing are plotted on Plates C-1 through C-8 in Appendix C of this report.
+The results of the consolidation testing are plotted on Plates C-1 through C-4 in Appendix C of this report.
+The results of consolidation testing performed for the two previous geotechnical investigations are presented in Appendix F of this report.